cartesi/dispatcher/README.md

 The purpose of each of these components is briefly described below.
 Later we will give an overview of the Dispatcher Loop, then a more detailed description of each module.

+The example illustrated in the picture below describes a dApp that communicates with other Cartesi contracts in order to perform computations.

 <img src="components.png" alt="drawing" width="500"/>

 ### Dispatcher